 Roy F. Farmer and Roy E. Farmer have notified the Company that they intend to vote all the shares owned by them directly, and all the shares held in various trusts, of which they are trustee, in favor of the Reincorporation Proposal.
-In addition, the ESOP plan committee has notified the Company that it intends to direct the trustee of the ESOP to vote all unallocated shares held by the ESOP, and any allocated shares that the participants fail to vote, in favor of the Reincorporation Proposal.
-The trustee has the discretion not to follow the voting directions of the ESOP plan committee.
-If all of the shares referred to above are voted in accordance with such direction, shareholder approval of the Reincorporation Proposal is assured as such shares constitute more than fifty percent (50%) of the currently outstanding shares.
+This totals 45.34% of the shares entitled to vote on this proposal.
 In connection with ongoing litigation to remove Roy F. Farmer as the trustee of certain trusts of which Catherine E. Crowe and her children, Steven D. Crowe and Janis C. Crowe (the "Crowes") are beneficiaries (the "Crowe Trusts"), the Crowes have filed petitions in the Los Angeles Superior Court requesting that the court appoint a retired judge to vote the stock of the Company held in the Crowe Trusts at the Annual Meeting.
-Together, the Crowe Trusts hold approximately 12.5% of the voting stock of the Company.
-Accordingly, if the court rules in favor of the Crowes and the shares held in the Crowe Trusts are voted against the Reincorporation Proposal, it is uncertain whether the Reincorporation Proposal will be approved.